Nourishment, habiliment, and housing are the fundamental needs of human beings. Human beings definitely could not exist without proper nourishment.

-Food gets supervised to guarantee its safety for human nutrition.
-Food regulatory rules aid in establishing credible norms of disclosure, allowing people to understand what goes into their food and make educated decisions about what they consume.
+Food is supervised to guarantee its safety for human nutrition.
+Food regulatory rules aid in establishing credible norms of disclosure, allowing people to understand what is added to their food and make educated decisions about what they consume.
 The codification of food safety standards also assures the consumer that food is fit for consumption.

 Under the Food Safety and Standards Act, 2006, the Ministry of Health and Family Welfare formed the Food Safety and Security Authority of India (FSSAI) to monitor nutritional and biological food standards and manufacture, processing, warehousing, circulation, import and distribution to assure nutritional content.

-The Bill got enacted to provide a unified food quality framework for a variety of food goods.
+The bill was enacted to provide a unified food quality framework for various food goods.

-With the enactment of the Food Security and Standards Act, 2006, acts like “Vegetable Oil Products (Control) Order, 1947, Edible Oils Packaging (Regulation) Order 1988, Solvent Extracted Oil, De-Oiled Meal and Edible Flour (Control) Order, 1967,” got repealed.
+With the enactment of the Food Security and Standards Act, 2006, acts such as ‘Vegetable Oil Products (Control) Order, 1947, Edible Oils Packaging (Regulation) Order 1988, Solvent Extracted Oil, De-Oiled Meal and Edible Flour (Control) Order, 1967’, were repealed.

 Duties of FSSAI

-- Guidelines get drafted to spell out the rules and requirements regarding food goods and identify an acceptable framework for policing the different criteria getting notified.
+- Guidelines were drafted to spell out rules and requirements regarding food goods and an acceptable framework was identified for policing the different criteria getting notified.

 - Developing processes and rules for the accreditation of certification organisations in food industry safety management systems certification.